eternnoir/flickrdownloader-bin/README.md

 # Flickr Downloader

-An Flickr download tool write by golang.It will download photos from flicker with origin size.
+A Flickr download tool write by golang.It will download photos from flicker with origin size.

 ## How to use